-Milling is part of the process of making natural uranium ore into fuel for nuclear reactors.
+Milling is the first step in making natural uranium ore into fuel for nuclear reactors.
 Uranium mills use chemicals to extract uranium and make "yellowcake," a powder that can be processed into fuel.
 They produce "mill tailings," a sandy waste containing heavy metals and radium, which is radioactive.
 Uranium mills in the United States are licensed by the NRC or the state.

 The NRC has rules to protect public health and safety from the hazard these tailings may pose.
 As the radium decays over thousands of years, tailings produce a radioactive gas called radon.
 To keep them isolated, tailings are placed in "tailings piles" for long-term storage or disposal.
-A tailings pile may be a large trench or a former mine pit and must meet NRC regulations.
-These piles are generally lined, covered and monitored to detect leaks.
+A tailings pile may be a large trench or a former mine pit and must meet NRC criteria.
+They are generally lined, covered and monitored for leaks.
 The NRC also requires adequate funds to be available to decommission the site, properly close the tailings pile, and maintain and monitor the site over the long term.

 Title I – Legacy sites

 Many sites that produced uranium for the early nuclear power and weapons programs closed prior to 1978.
 This was before requirements had been established for cleanup and long-term maintenance.
 Under the law, the Department of Energy (DOE) was responsible for cleanup at 20 legacy sites.
 All of these sites are located in western states, except for two sites in Pennsylvania.

 The NRC reviewed DOE's plans for cleanup and long-term maintenance of the Title I sites.
 DOE has completed all surface cleanup and is continuing to clean up groundwater at several sites.
 DOE maintains these sites and provides long-term surveillance under a general license from the NRC.

 Title II - Sites licensed in 1978 or later

 Newer sites had to be licensed by the NRC or one of the five states that have licensing authority under agreements with the NRC (Colorado, Illinois, Texas, Utah and Washington).
 For these sites: